copper-engine/copper-monitoring/README.md

 Finally run your container with your container id by:
 `docker start {id}`

+NOTE on 'localhost':
-By default, inside Container we are not able to access localhost as host.
-Instead, do the following:
+By default, inside a container we are not able to access localhost as host.
+If you would like to access services on your machine's localhost, take one of these approaches based on your OS:

 Linux:
-Use the ip of host in dockerland.
+Use the ip of host in dockerland in place of 'localhost'.
 We can get it like this:
 `docker exec -it <container_id> ip route | awk '/default/ { print $3 }'`
+Or create your container with the --network="host" tag, and then use 'localhost' which will be directed to your host machine.
+`docker create --network="host" {image name}`
+Note, you can no longer forward ports in this network mode.

 Windows:
 Use `host.docker.internal`